 AMIA’s Clinical Informatics Board Review Course is designed for American Board of Medical Specialties (ABMS) board-certified physicians who seek certification in Clinical Informatics.
 It provides a high-level review of the Core Content of Clinical Informatics on which the exam is based and helps participants develop a learning map that highlights where they need to spend additional preparation time.

 This rigorously-designed course includes sample test questions, references for further study, and test-taking strategies.
-The face-to-face live meeting provides opportunities to interact with Clinical Informatics subject matter experts and to spend time in informal sessions sharing with and learning from other course participants.
+The live virtual meeting provides opportunities to interact with Clinical Informatics subject matter experts and to spend time in informal sessions sharing with and learning from other course participants.
 While the primary goal of the course is to assist participants in preparing for the certification exam, we also anticipate that participants will find the course beneficial in their clinical informatics practice.

-Two options are available: face-to-face (live) courses and an online course.
+Two options are available: a live virtual course and an online course.
 Both options are based on the Core Content for Clinical Informatics which in turn is the basis for the Board Exam.

 At the end of this course, participants will have been provided a comprehensive review of the core content for Clinical Informatics that will be the basis for the examination for certification and will have identified those areas where they need further study.